Money Expert > Car Insurance > Car insurance for high risk drivers

 • Take an advanced driving course: If you've got a conviction or just want to improve your risk score, consider taking an advanced driving course to increase your experience – ones like Pass Plus are beneficial especially if you've only recently passed your test.

-• Secure your vehicle: Adding measures such as immobilisers and car alarms are a cost-effective way to reduce the risk of your car being stolen, as is storing it in a secure garage.
+• Secure your vehicle: Adding measures such as immobilisers and car alarms is a cost-effective way to reduce the risk of your car being stolen, as is storing it in a secure garage.

 • Be careful how you drive: This one goes without saying, but the lowest risk driver is one that follows the rules of the Highway Code and drives responsibly.

-How to find cheaper insurance for high risk drivers
+How can I get cheaper insurance as a high risk driver?

 Along with our tips above, heed the following to reduce your quote: